konsumer/angular-cardflow/README.md

 ## model

-`model` is used if you need to reach into the directive with data-binding. `examples/index.html` uses this.
+`model` is used if you need to reach into the directive with data-binding.
 It's cool for indicators or buttons that jump to specific cards.
 It gives you access to these:

-*  `current` - the index of the current card
+*  `current` - the read/writable index of the current card
-*  `left()` - trigger moving 1 to the left
-*  `right()` - trigger moving 1 to the right
 *  `onActive`  - called when an active card is selected.
 It looks like this: `function(active_element, offset, scope){ }`